seqeralabs/docs/multiqc_docs/modules/goleft_indexcov.md

     - III
 ```

-The number of plotted chromosomes is limited to 50 by default, you can customise this with the following:
+The number of plotted chromosomes is limited to 50 by default, you can customize this with the following:

 ```yaml
 goleft_indexcov_config: